Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 generally simpler to uninstall it and then re-install it (recommended).

-To see if it can be simply repaired, at the Command prompt check the value of the PATH environment variable verify that it contains
+To see if it can be simply repaired, at the Command prompt check the value of the PATH environment variable verify that it contains (assuming that the ProgramFiles environment variable has the value “C:\\Program Files”)

 > C:\\Program Files\\Git\\cmd